 Mob Entertainment, formerly EnchantedMob, Inc., is a multimedia company known for creating the hit game Poppy Playtime.
 Two founders, brothers Seth and Zach Belanger, started with a YouTube channel and have grown into a full-scale gaming company.

-The original version showed occasional frame drops and resource spikes, so part of the porting work involved reviewing bottlenecks and adjusting systems to better match console hardware.
+The original build showed occasional frame drops and spikes in resource usage.
+During porting, we carefully identified performance bottlenecks and adjusted core systems to better fit the console environment.

 Porting rarely follows a template.
 Each title behaves differently depending on engine setup, asset structure, and gameplay systems.
 In the case of Poppy Playtime Episode 2, several technical constraints required targeted adjustments rather than direct transfer.